zdravkov/kendo-docs/api/mobile/popover.md

      }
     </script>

-### openFor
+### open

-Open the ActionSheet.
+Open the PopOver.

 #### Parameters

 ##### target `jQuery`

 The target of the Popover, to which the visual arrow will point to.
+This parameter is required for a tablet OS.

 ## Events